 Our recruiters host online information sessions that offer in-depth information on getting hired as a New York City public school teacher.
-Each session is an opportunity to ask questions and learn more about the application process.
+Each session offers the opportunity to ask questions and learn more about our application process.
 You can also submit questions and chat with the presenters.

 If you are unable to make an online information session, you can view a recorded version at your convenience.